jxnl/blog/docs/writing/posts/consulting.md

 > If you want to make the most money selling hot dogs, what should you focus on?
 Is it a better bun?
 Or a better grill?
 Or a better sausage?
 No. To make the most money selling hot dogs, you should just position your stand in front of the stadium right after the baseball game.

 One of the things I do now is also just really ask myself how hungry this client is.
 Are they a new seed company that just raised money (full, a bit bloated)?
-Or are they needing to find someone to make a prototype that they need in order to raise the seed money to begin with?
+Or do they need to find someone to make a prototype that they need in order to raise the seed money to begin with?
 You can imagine that if the dream outcome was to raise money, the value is different.
 There's definitely a skill in identifying how hungry the customer is.
 Since you're in the world of consulting, revenue is always a great way of measuring things.
 If they're losing a bunch of money or have a payday in the distant future, again, we can use the value equation to figure out exactly how to get there.

 If you are trading your time to build them a prototype, you're likely just charging an hourly rate.
 But if you can confidently look them in the eye and say, "What we build together today will close a $5 million seed round in the next three months, and I can help you get there," it's a completely different story.